SpaceFace15/frugal-u-docs/README.md

 ## 📨 Conclusion <a id="change"></a>

-Currently this API hasn't been updated by the creator, it only has one version.
+Currently, this API hasn't been updated; it only has one version.
 Luckily, that's what makes it so simple and easy to understand.

-If you're new to APIs using a simple API like this to understand how they work is a blessing.
-The most intricate the API is, the higher the learning curve, thus discouraging future devs from understanding APIs at the start.
+If you're new to APIs, using a simple API like this to understand how they work is a blessing.
+The more intricate the API is, the higher the learning curve, thus discouraging future devs from understanding APIs at the start.
 It would be like learning about math by taking Calculus I instead of arithmetic, it's painful and a waste of time.
-This API is simplistic enough to where it's easy to understand but complex enough to where it has enough relevant endpoints to document and is public to where anyone can get any information using a tool like curl or Postman.
+This API is simplistic enough for understanding, but has enough relevant endpoints to document and is public to anyone can get any information using a tool like curl or Postman.

-📧 **Email:** support@frugal-u.com
+📧 **Email:** joshuaschoen@outlook.com

 ---